sanmeow/a1111-sd-webui-visual-chatgpt/README.md

 # What was changed
 Use webui API https://github.com/mix1009/sdwebuiapi
 Working parts T2I ,CAPTION, VQA
 Change to BLIP2 COCO for VQA and caption
-Emebed PREFIX and INSTRUCTIONS and SUFFIX , beware heavy token usage while debugging!
 Fix windows version preview

 # Todo list
 Get all other functions back through API
+Emebed PREFIX and INSTRUCTIONS and SUFFIX , beware heavy token usage while debugging!
 Need support WD Tagger for describe PROMPT,for now use "I want a cat" instead of "draw me a cat".
 Make it an Extension inside AUTOMATIC1111 SD webui
 SELF NEED FUNCTION example:generate line-drawing version of art which loads LORA,generate pano,generate 3D ...etc
 DISCORD chatbot version
 CODE clean-up
+Other LLM version

 # Post-script
 First time using GITHUB fork, if any part doing wrong I'll try to fix it.